Pooja012/netflix.project/README.md

 WHERE casts LIKE '%Amitabh Bachchan%'
  AND release_year > EXTRACT(YEAR FROM CURRENT_DATE) -10;
 ```
+**objective**: Count the number of movies featuring 'Salman Khan' in the last 10 years.

 14.**Find the top 10 actors who have appeared in the highest number of movies produced in india.**
 ```sql
 SELECT